ShamsParvezArka/BMO/DOCUMENTATION.md

 ```powershell
 java -jar bmo.jar .\main.bmo
 ```
-> n.b. we highly recomend to use the windows powershell as a shell emulator.
+> n.b. we highly recommend to use the windows powershell as a shell emulator.

 ## Printing "Hello, world!"
 ```